dougsweetser/Q/docs/doing_physics.md

 This is a very specific example.
 Is there a general identity behind this work?
 Here it is:

-![The commutator of q, q prime = the commutator of q conjugate, q primeconjugated = the first conjugate of the commutator of q first conjugated, qprime first conjugated = the second conjugate of the commutator of q secondconjugated, q prime second conjugated](images/QM/spin_and_angular_momentum/s_gr_28.gif)
+![The commutator of q, q prime = the commutator of q conjugate, q prime conjugated = the first conjugate of the commutator of q first conjugated, q prime first conjugated = the second conjugate of the commutator of q second conjugated, q prime second conjugated](images/QM/spin_and_angular_momentum/s_gr_28.gif)

 It is usually a good sign if a proposal gets more subtle by generalization :-)